mhkyle/myblog/index.md

 ## My first note
 Hello everyone, this is Kyle.
 Welcome to my blog.
+Here I will introduce and dive deep into some technical items step by step.
+Please star and watch

 ## Index
 - [vi](https://minghuiyuan.github.io/myblog/contents/vi)